compilers-course-materials/design3/README.md

 ## Register Allocation

-Consider this alternate strategy for allocating registers, that doesn't use anything like `colorful_env`.
+Consider this alternate strategy for allocating registers that doesn't use anything like `colorful_env`.
 Starting from egg-eater, first, we change the signature of the compiler's functions slightly: